stashed/stash/docs/concepts/crds/restic.md

 1. You have two or more workload with the same name but in different namespaces.
 2. You have two or more cluster in different regions with the exact set-up. i.e. workload names are same in all cluster.

-In these scenarios, `Restic` crd without a prefix will cause conflict in the repository directory of the backend.
+In these scenarios, `Restic` crd without a prefix will cause conflict in the repository directory in the bucket.
 You can overcome it using a different prefix for each workload.

 ## Workload Annotations
 For each workload where a sidecar container is added by Stash operator, the following annotations are added: